trafficonese/widgetframe/README.md

 The goal of widgetframe is to be able to embed widgets inside iframes using NPR's [Pymjs](http://blog.apps.npr.org/pym.js/) library for responsive iframes.

-This pacakge provides two functions `frameableWidget`, and `frameWidget`.
+This package provides two functions `frameableWidget`, and `frameWidget`.
 The `frameableWidget` is used to add extra code to a htmlwidget which allows is to be rendered inside a responsive iframe.
 The `frameWidget` returns a htmlwidget which displays content of another htmlwidget inside a responsive iframe.

 ### Information